gfkpth/data-study-subjects/presentation/Hoehn_studydataGER_pres.md

 ## Database setup

-- using `sqalchemy` to set up database connection and tables
+- using `sqlalchemy` to set up database connection and tables
 - drop and recreate tables on each run (allows appending of data)

 ![Database schema](../assets/db_schema_transp2.png){ height=68% }